Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 `from math import *`.
 However, it is recommended to only import the things you need.

-You can also use:
+>Note: You can also use:
 ```mojo
 import benchmark
 ```

 But then you have to access its members with: `benchmark.num_warmup`, prefixing the member name with the module name.
+This is better than using from ... import *, because in this way you loose the info on from which module the function/type is imported.

 For some examples see: ??